LAAC-LSCP/ChildProject/docs/source/introduction.rst

 -  Validate datasets (making sure that metadata, recordings and annotations are in the right place and format)
--  Perform pre-processing on the recordings (conversion, vetting, etc.)
+-  Convert your raw recordings into the desired format
--  Import raw annotations (from ELAN, Praat, csv, rttm from VTC/ ALICE/VCM) into our standardized format
+-  Import annotations (from the LENA, ELAN, Praat, VTC/ALICE/VCM rttms, CHAT files) into a standardized format
+-  Generate reliability metrics by comparing annotators (confusion matrices, agreement coefficients, pyannote metrics)
+-  Extract metrics from the annotations (e.g. average vocalization rates, durations, etc.)
 -  Sample segments of the recordings to annotate from a set of sampling algorithms
 -  Add clips to an annotation pipeline in Zooniverse, and retrieve the ensuing annotations

--  Generate .eaf files to be annotated by humans
+(And more!)

 Citing this work
 ~~~~~~~~~~~~~~~~